Style Starts With How You Feel in Your Body.

 After my son became a toddler, my time stopped feeling elastic.
 Work expanded.
 Motherhood deepened.
 The margins disappeared.
 And working out quietly fell off my priority list - not because it wasn’t important, but because it felt indulgent.

 Recently, I stepped back into it - gently.
+Not through a rigid routine.
+But through community-focused movement.

 Afterward, we stayed.